-In this age of rapidly evolving technology, a privacy program is indispensable to a large organization.
+In this age of rapidly evolving technology, a corporate privacy program is indispensable to a large organization.
 Regulations that govern personal data collection and storage are becoming more stringent worldwide.
 An organization needs a dedicated team to keep everyone up to date on the latest rulings and risks.
 A formal privacy program establishes leadership and sets down guidelines for data management and compliance.
 These steps will help you set up an effective program for your organization.

 Step 1: Internal Privacy Assessment